imgly/background-removal-js/packages/node/README.md

 ## News

-- **`August 6th, 2023`:** We released the code of Background Removal NodeJS.
+- **`September 12th, 2023`:** We released the code of Background Removal NodeJS.

 ## Overview

-`@imgly/background-removal-node` is a powerful npm package that allows developers to seamlessly remove the background from images in NodeJs.
+`@imgly/background-removal-node-node` is a powerful npm package that allows developers to seamlessly remove the background from images in NodeJs.
 With its unique features and capabilities, this package offers an innovative and cost-effective solution for background removal tasks without compromising data privacy.

-The key features of `@imgly/background-removal-node` are:
+The key features of `@imgly/background-removal-node-node` are:

-- **Seamless Integration with IMG.LY's CE.SDK**: `@imgly/background-removal` provides seamless integration with [IMG.LY's CE.SDK](https://img.ly/products/creative-sdk?utm_source=github&utm_medium=project&utm_campaign=bg-removal), allowing developers to easily incorporate powerful in-browser image matting and background removal capabilities into their projects.
+- **Seamless Integration with IMG.LY's CE.SDK**: `@imgly/background-removal-node` provides seamless integration with [IMG.LY's CE.SDK](https://img.ly/products/creative-sdk?utm_source=github&utm_medium=project&utm_campaign=bg-removal), allowing developers to easily incorporate powerful NodeJS image matting and background removal capabilities into their projects.

 The Neural Network ([ONNX model](https://onnx.ai/)) are hosted on [UNPKG](https://www.unpkg.com/), making it readily available for download to all users of the library.
 See the section Custom Asset Serving if you want to host data on your own servers.